 Russian leaders like Peter the Great saw benefits in looking to the West and learning from it.
 He knew that building a grand and modern capital city would be a unifying source of pride among the Russian people and would also create power, importance, and respect for Russia in other European nations.
 Peter modestly named the new city St. Petersburg in honor of himself.

 Today Putin has the same dream for Russia that Peter the Great had, but Putin’s methods for achieving the goal are more like Stalin’s.
-Putin believes that Russian greatness can be acquired only by slowly suppressing dissent and putting the Soviet Union back together.
+Putin believes that Russia can acquire greatness only by slowly suppressing dissent and putting the Soviet Union back together.
 Putting the USSR back together would require reconquering Russia’s currently independent neighbors.

 Spreading electronic disinformation (via social media) and gaining intelligence through electronic espionage is critical to advancing operations like Russia’s incursions into the Middle East.
 That intelligence helped Russians understand that the US would not react adequately to Russia’s Neo-colonialism in the Middle East.

 Similarly, a united and effective European Union is a block to Putin’s foreign-policy goals.
-The Brexit vote was welcomed with cheers in Moscow because Russians viewed it as a big step toward breaking up the EU.
+Russia welcomed the Brexit vote with cheers because Russians viewed it as a big step toward breaking up the EU.
 Anything that can instill fear, doubt, and uncertainty in adversaries is pursued first, with overt military action employed as needed.

 From Putin’s point of view, the amount of stomping needed to destroy all the warring factions in Syria has a delightful and planned fringe benefit: It creates refugees that will destabilize the EU.
 Simultaneously, Russia’s scorched-earth bombing campaign kills those who don’t, or can’t, escape.
 The arrival of the refugees on Europe’s doorstep was guaranteed to create serious discord in Europe, and it has.